mooshak21/stock_analysis/README.md

         tickerIndex = 0

         '1b) Create three output arrays
-        ReDim tickerVolumes(12) As Long
+        Dim tickerVolumes(12) As Long
-        ReDim tickerStartingPrices(12) As Single
+        Dim tickerStartingPrices(12) As Single
-        ReDim tickerEndingPrices(12) As Single
+        Dim tickerEndingPrices(12) As Single

         ''2a) Create a for loop to initialize the tickerVolumes to zero.
         For i = 0 To 11